DrSiemer/CodeMerger/llm.md

 # Notes on project quirks for language models

 **Core Directive: Act as a support programmer.**
 Assume the user has full project context.
 Do not explain obvious code, file structures, or self-evident logic.
-Focus on the *'why'* behind non-obvious code.

-**DO:**

-- **Log Exceptions & Decisions:** Note *why* a solution is unusual (e.g., "Workaround for library bug X," "Chose Y library for performance reasons").
-- **Log Corrections:** If I correct your behavior, add a note so you don't repeat the mistake.
-- **Consolidate Comments:** You may move verbose comments from the source code into this log to improve code readability.
-- **Merge Updates:** When updating an existing note, merge new information with the old.
-Do not remove valid existing details.
-- **Be Concise:** Focus on the technical implementation and its direct technical reason.
+**The Litmus Test: The "Surprise" Factor**
+Before adding a note, ask: **"Would an experienced developer be surprised by this code?
+Is it a workaround, a counter-intuitive performance hack, or a deviation from a standard pattern?"** If the answer is no, do not add a note.

+**DO (Only if it passes the "Surprise" Test):**

+- **Log Workarounds:** Document solutions that exist specifically to fix a library bug, an OS-level inconsistency, or a race condition.
+- **Log Atypical Choices:** Note *why* a solution was chosen when a more common or obvious one was deliberately avoided (e.g., "Used library X instead of the more popular library Y because Y has a memory leak on Windows").
+- **Log Complex Business Logic:** If a piece of code is inherently complex due to project requirements (e.g., a complex state machine), briefly note the reason for its complexity.

 **DO NOT:**

+- **Do not log routine bug fixes.** A fix for incorrect window parenting is standard development, not a project quirk.
+- **Do not log standard implementation patterns.** Using a specific design pattern or a common programming idiom is expected.
 - **Do not write summaries** of the project, architecture, or individual file functions.
 - **Do not explain basic concepts** or write long paragraphs.
-- **Do not explain user-facing benefits.** Stick to the "how" and "why" of the code itself.
+- **Do not explain user-facing benefits.**

 ---

+### Meta-Log: Notes on My Behavior

+*(Use this section to log corrections to my own behavior, so I don't repeat mistakes.
+This is separate from code logic.)*

+- **Logging Threshold:** Do not log standard bug fixes or common implementation patterns.
+The bar for a "quirk" is high: it must be a workaround, a non-standard choice, or an otherwise surprising piece of code.

+---

 ### Quick Examples

-**Good Note:**
+**Good Note (A Workaround):**

 - `src/ui/assets.py`: Uses a two-stage load (PIL then `PhotoImage`) to avoid a Tkinter race condition with the root window.
 This is intentional.

-**Bad Note:**
+**Good Note (An Atypical Choice):**
+- `src/core/secret_scanner.py`: Explicitly defines all plugins via `transient_settings` instead of relying on filesystem discovery, which is unreliable in a PyInstaller bundle.

+**Bad Note (A Routine Bug Fix):**

+- `src/ui/file_manager/file_manager_window.py`: The `show_error_dialog` method was changed to instantiate its own `CustomErrorDialog`... *(This is a standard fix for window focus issues and should not be logged.)*

+**Bad Note (An Obvious Summary):**

-- `src/ui/app_window.py`: This file contains the main `App` class which initializes the UI... *(This is an obvious summary)*.
+- `src/ui/app_window.py`: This file contains the main `App` class which initializes the UI...

 ---

-## Notes
+## Code Quirks & Workarounds
 *(Append new notes below this line)*

 ### Architectural